smurp/secretfriend/README.md

 5. The script will send your prompt to the local LLM and speak the response.

+6. After the response is spoken, the assistant will automatically listen for your next command without requiring you to say the wake phrase again.

+7. To exit the conversation completely, say "that will do" (or your custom done phrase).

-6. Press Ctrl+C to exit the program.
+8. Alternatively, press Ctrl+C to exit the program at any time.

 ### Command-Line Options